Resurgent structure of the 't Hooft-Polyakov monopole: Universal gauge asymptotics

 \section{Universal $\beta>0$ gauge asymptotics}

-Consider the asymptotic profile of the solutions of Eq.~(\ref{eq:gaugeprofile}) corresponding to a mere replacement of $z$ by its asymptotic limit $z(x)=1$ which, for $\beta>0$, is saturated exponentially fast, i.e. $1-z(x) \sim e^{-2x}$ for large $x$ (unlike in the BPS case where the convergence is only hyperbolic, $1-z(x) \sim x^{-1}$).
-With the fast-decaying $y^3/x^2$ piece neglected, the relevant ODE assumes a simple linear form
+The asymptotic profiles of the solutions of Eq.~(\ref{eq:gaugeprofile}) correspond to a mere replacement of $z$ by its asymptotic limit $z(x)=1$ which, for $\beta>0$, is saturated exponentially fast, i.e. $1-z(x) \sim e^{-2x}$ for large $x$ (unlike in the BPS case where the convergence is only hyperbolic, $1-z(x) \sim x^{-1}$).
+With the fast-decaying $y^3/x^2$ piece neglected, the profile equation~(\ref{eq:gaugeprofile}) assumes a simple linearized form